The First Time I Saw Paris

 It was 1973 before I would go to Paris again.
 I was twenty and my sister Nancy —Oui, like the city! we would come to say—now completely potty-trained at sixteen, was my traveling companion.
 We stayed at a dirt-cheap pension in the Pigalle and had our first taste of real French croissants at an outdoor cafe on the Champs Élysées.
 Starving, we demolished the entire tray.
 The price of the bill took our breath and much of our daily budget away.
 We hit the Louvre but had little patience for the crowds fighting for a glimpse of the Mona Lisa.
 Our parents had a giclee print hanging in our apartment back in L.A.; we were less interested in seeing DaVinci's masterpiece up close and in person than we were in sitting at an outdoor cafe, a reasonably priced outdoor cafe, sipping café au lait, and checking out the cute French boys walking by.
 The Palace of Versailles?
 No time; we couldn't wait to get to the south of France and the beaches of the Cote d'azur.

-The last time I saw Paris was the summer of '89.
+It would be another 16 years before I returned to Paris in the summer of '89.
 In my mid-thirties I was there with my friend Mindy who was a decade younger.
-I was back to being single after breaking off a long-term relationship and Mindy decided to join me on my two month tour of Europe.
-It was the Bicentennial, the 200th anniversary of the French Revolution and like all the other people pressed into Paris that July, we were excited to be there for the big Bastille day parade.
+I was back to being single after breaking off a long-term relationship and Mindy decided to join me on my two-month tour of Europe.
+It was the Bicentennial, the 200th anniversary of the French Revolution, and like all the other people pressed into Paris that July, we were excited to be there for the big Bastille Day parade.
 The city was celebrating and the air was electric, the streets filled with a jumble of English and French, German and Italian, the sound of French horns and the steady moan of police sirens.
 The cafes were full, the café au lait, frothy and delicious, the simple crepes made with sugar and Grand Marnier, intoxicating.

 "Tell your mother you'll meet her later" he whispered too loudly in Mindy's ear.
 "Come, let's go somewhere for a coffee.”